CiaranOMara/Contributing/CONTRIBUTING.md

 Here we show you how to submit a bug report for a BioJulia repository.
-If you follow the advice here, BioJulia maintainers and the community will better understand your report :pencil:, be able to reproduce the behavior
+If you follow the advice here, BioJulia maintainers and the community will better understand your report :pencil:, be able to reproduce the behaviour
 :computer: :computer:, and identify related problems :mag_right:.

 #### Before creating a bug report: